Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion : recurrence or repetition,
-- Recursive Case
+- Recursive Case: repeated application of a recursive statement
-- Base Case
+- Base Case: the part of a recursive definition or algorithm that is not defined in terms of itself
-- Activation Chain/Stack
+- Activation Chain/Stack: the loops of the recursion being executed
-- Activation Record/Call
+- Activation Record/Call: the data structure that composes a call stack
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: the recursion will not be able to end/ is infinite
-- Tail Recursion
+- Tail Recursion: the last function in the recursio task

 ## Tracing through a recursive method